vives-mobile-apps-2020/challenge-my-devices/README.md

 * A device overview page.
 You can just leave this empty for the moment.

 You can add some basic navigation for the moment as was shown in the YouTube video.

+## Add Authentication

+Follow this guide to add authentication: [https://github.com/BioBoost/mobile-apps-authentication-demo](https://github.com/BioBoost/mobile-apps-authentication-demo)

+## Claiming and Releasing devices

+Allow the user to claim a device or release a device.

+## User Device overview

+A user should be able to view only his/her devices.